 is a birth defect

-that occurs when the membrane that attaches the small intestines to the abdominal wall (called the mesentery) is partially or completely absent.
-As a result, a portion of the small intestines (the jejunum) twists around an artery that supplies blood to the colon (the marginal artery).
+in a newborn characterized by partial or complete absence of the membrane connecting the small intestines to the abdominal wall (the mesentery).
+It causes a portion of the small intestines (the jejunum) to twist around an artery that supplies blood to the colon (the marginal artery).
 This leads to an intestinal blockage or "atresia

 ."
-Common symptoms include feeding difficulties, failure to thrive
+Common symptoms in the newborn include feeding difficulties, failure to thrive

-, vomiting bile (a bitter-tasting yellowish-green fluid), abdominal swelling, and/or absence of bowel movements
+, vomiting bile (a yellowish-green fluid), abdominal swelling, and/or absence of bowel movements

 after birth.
 It typically occurs sporadically

 in people with no family history of the condition; however, more than one family member can rarely be affected, suggesting that there may be a genetic component in some cases.
 Jejunal atresia is typically treated with surgery.